 The trees provided shelter from the sun, and when we spied a chapel, it was a good excuse to stop and explore.

-We made two trips to Marjan Hill to enjoy the spectacular views from late morning and again for sunset.
+We made two trips to Marjan Hill to enjoy the spectacular views, first in the late morning and again at sunset.

 Split Croatia Nightlife